databricks-edu/build-tooling/bdc/README.md

 #### Inline editing

+`bdc` supports basic sed-like editing on a variable's value, using a syntax that's vaguely reminiscent (but somewhat more readable) than the Bash variable-editing syntax.

 `bdc` supports a simple inline editing capability in variable substitution, reminiscent of the `bash` syntax (but a little easier to read).
 The basic syntax is: